Best practices for monitoring cloud-based appsPosted Apr 21, 2022 | 8 min. (1581 words)

 - Can gather data from your entire environment, including all your dependencies and on-premise servers

-- Collects logs from all your resources and visualizes them
+- Collects logs from all your resources, instruments them, creates graphs

 - Allows you to automate tasks and set up alerts and notifications